 Dedicated VPC is only available for our dedicated instances.
 Select to create your cluster in a dedicated VPC.
 When you create your VPC you get to select the VPC subnet, make sure that it does not overlap with any VPC subnets you want to peer with.

-Open the details for your new instance as soon as it is created and navigate to the tab VPC Peering.
-Enter your AWS Account ID and your VPC ID and Press save.
-CloudAMQP will now request to set up a VPC connection to you.
-The request can be accepted from the Amazon VPC console at https://console.aws.amazon.com/vpc/
+Open the details for your new instance as soon as it is created and navigate to the tab VPC.
+There you find the necessary details to create a peering request from your AWS console.
+The request is then accepted from the VPC tab in the CloudAMQP console.

 You can read about Amazon VPC and VCP peering to CloudAMQP in this blog post.

 CloudAMQP API allows you to create, update and delete CloudAMQP instances programmatically.
 Information and documentation for CloudAMQP API can be found in the control panel for your account.

 The RabbitMQ Management is a user friendly interface that let you monitor and handle your RabbitMQ server from a web browser.
 Among other things, queues, connections, channels, exchanges, users and user permissions can be handled - created, deleted and listed in the browser.
 You can monitor different rates and send and receive messages manually.

 This CloudAMQP blog post give information about the different views that you can find in the RabbitMQ Management.